boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 ## Protocol Overview

 Channel establishment is a three round protocol between the customer and the merchant.

+The establishment protocol uses `zkAbacus` as a subprotocol.
+Details for `zkAbacus` may be found in Chapter 3.3.3 of the [zkChannels Protocol document](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review-v1/zkchannels-protocol-spec-v3.1.pdf).

 Each party also interacts with the Tezos blockchain to open and verify the channel's escrow account.
+Details are provided [here](5-tezos-escrowagent.md).

         +-------+                           +-------+